Jalen Rose: Philanthropy

 In 2000, Rose established the Jalen Rose Foundation/Charitable Fund to create life-changing opportunities for underserved youth through the development of unique programs and the distribution of grants to qualified nonprofit organizations.
 Grants focus on education and sports and are distributed in Jalen's hometown of Detroit and in other communities in need.

 Rose established the Jalen Rose Leadership Academy (JRLA) in 2011.
 The academy is an open enrollment, tuition free, public charter high school on the Northwest side of Detroit.
 The academy serves over 400 ninth through twelfth grade students and graduated its inaugural class in June 2015.
 Rose serves as the President of the Board of Directors.

 The Detroit News has recognized Rose with the Michiganian of the Year Award in recognition of his excellence, courage and philanthropy to uplift the metropolitan area and Michigan.
 In 2016, he was awarded the 11th Annual National Civil Rights Museum Sports Legacy Award for his contributions to civil and human rights, and for laying the foundation for future leaders through his career in sports in the spirit of Dr. King.
 Rose won the award for establishing the Jalen Rose Foundation, which creates opportunities for underprivileged youth.
 In addition, the Naismith Memorial Basketball Hall of Fame awarded Rose the 2016 Mannie Jackson – Basketball's Human Spirit Award.

 Personal life

 In 2005, Rose earned a Bachelor of Science in Management Studies from the University of Maryland University College.
+He received an honorary doctorate of Humane Letters from the University of Michigan in 2026.
 He remains an active supporter of his alma mater, the University of Michigan, and was seen rooting for their men's basketball team during the 2006 NIT Final Four with fellow ex-Wolverine, Maurice Taylor.
 He also was seen in Atlanta, Georgia for the Wolverines' 2013 NCAA National Title game.

-In July 2018, Rose married ESPN personality Molly Qerim in a private ceremony.
-In 2021, he filed for divorce.
+In July 2018, Rose married ESPN personality Molly Qerim in a private ceremony in a public park.
+In 2021, the pair divorced.
 He stated that their marriage broke down after she moved to Connecticut.
+Qerim briefly went by Molly Qerim Rose on air.
+In August 2026 Rose married again to aspiring R&B singer GiGi in a private desert elopement.
+GiGi, a Detroit native signed to Warner Music Group, stated in an April 2025 interview that her relationship with Rose "has ups and downs" and that she has a daughter from a previous relationship.